lilianricaud/patterning-complexity/english/salingaros_design_method.md

 that most residents are ashamed of and wish to erase.
 People are frequently seduced by empty images of prosperity that they have ingested from magazines, and imagine that if only their environment would look like empty North American suburbs, they too can aspire to a high standard of living.

+The computer scientist Thomas Erickson 4 has reached the same conclusion.
+He reviews the work of the urbanist Randolph Hester 5 in revitalizing the town of Manteo, North Carolina.
+Although not originally expressed in those terms, Hester and his team "mined" for socio-urban patterns important to that community before rebuilding anything.
+These had to be observed directly, since no-one talked about them.
+Once this "sacred structure" was identified, all construction was aimed at reinforcing rather than destroying it.
+What is important here is that the town's sacred structure was not composed of any building or urban construction that would be classed as "important" according to current architectural and urban criteria.
+Architecturally, the town's "sacred structure" was a network of negligible and insignificant places, buildings, and bits of built form -- this nevertheless provided a matrix for the life of the town.
+By following this plan, the town was extremely successful in regenerating itself